diffpy/diffpy.snmf/_sources/index.rst.txt

 ====================================

-``SNMF``: This library implements the stretched non negative matrix factorization (sNMF) and sparse stretched NMF (ssNMF) algorithms described in ...
+``SNMF``: This library implements the stretched non negative matrix factorization (sNMF) and sparse stretched NMF (ssNMF) algorithms described in the paper "Stretched Non-negative Matrix Factorization" by Ran Gu et al. (2023), which is referenced under the Citation section below.

 This algorithm is designed to do an NMF factorization on a set of signals ignoring any uniform stretching of the signal on the independent variable axis.
 For example, for powder diffraction data taken from samples containing multiple